YuriGardinazzi/ProtocellSimulator/elementare_8/README.md

 ## After about 100 steps
 ![more_step](datas/more_steps.jpeg)

-# Major problem to fix ASAP
-Susbtances A and B are not both cubes, for some unidentified reason B does not come out as cube

 # Memory usage
 the following statistics shows how the substances use a very large amount of memory